-The Atletico Madrid logo has a patriotic design and shows that this football club is proud of its origins.
-Heraldic elements and official symbols of the city demonstrate how athletes are pleased to represent Madrid in the Champions League.
+The Atletico Madrid logo is patriotic, reflecting the club’s pride in its origins.
+The city’s heraldic elements and official symbols demonstrate how athletes are pleased to represent Madrid in the Champions League.
 Their emblem conveys confidence and endurance.

 Meaning and History

 In 1917, the Madrid club finally got its logo.
-The Madrid city coat of arms with a bear reaching for a strawberry tree became the basis for Atletico’s new emblem.
-It underwent no changes until 1939.
+The Madrid city coat of arms, with a bear reaching for a strawberry tree, became the basis for Atletico’s new emblem.
+It did not change from 1939.

 Besides the bear, the club’s emblem featured seven stars, symbolizing the seven border provinces of Madrid.
 Red and white stripes symbolize the club’s uniform.
-As known, the Madrid club’s owners decided to save on shirts and bought the cheapest red-and-white striped material, which at the time was used to make mattresses.
+As is known, the Madrid club’s owners decided to save on shirts and bought the cheapest red-and-white striped material used to make mattresses.
 Hence, the team got the nickname “The Mattress Makers.”

 The Atletico logo has changed many times.
-The composition remained the same; only the shape of the logo was redesigned.
+Its composition remained the same; only its shape was redesigned.

 What is Atletico Madrid?

-Atletico Madrid is a Spanish sports club consisting of professional football players.
+Atletico Madrid is a Spanish sports club with a professional football team.
 Founded in 1903 and located in the country’s capital, the club is part of La Liga.
 It is also among the top three football teams in Spain by the number of championship titles won.
 Their home stadium is the “Metropolitano.”

 1903 – 1911

-In its early years, Atletico Madrid used the emblem of the Spanish football club “Athletic Bilbao,” after which it was created.
-The graphic sign looked like a rondel consisting of blue and white concentric circles.
-In the center were intertwined letters “A” and “C” – an abbreviation for “Athletic Club.”
+In its early years, Atletico Madrid used the emblem of the Spanish football club “Athletic Bilbao,” which it later adopted.
+The graphic sign looked like a blue-and-white rondel of concentric circles.
+In the center were intertwined letters “A” and “C,” an abbreviation for “Athletic Club.”

 1911 – 1917

-In 1911, “Athletic Bilbao” changed its logo along with the color of its equipment.
-Madrid’s Atletico decided to keep up and followed this example.
-Thus, the Madrid team acquired an emblem with a striped red-and-white flag, a brown ball, and a monogram of a large “C” and a small “A.” At the same time, players remained in the old uniform with blue shorts.
+In 1911, “Athletic Bilbao” changed its logo and the color of its equipment.
+Madrid’s Atletico decided to follow this example.
+Thus, the Madrid team adopted an emblem featuring a red-and-white striped flag, a brown ball, and a monogram of a large “C” and a small “A.” At the same time, players remained in the old uniform with blue shorts.

 1917 – 1939

-In 1917, “Atletico Madrid” stopped imitating “Athletic Bilbao” in everything and got its emblem, which first appeared in Madrid’s symbolism: Arbutus, known as the strawberry tree, and a bear standing on its hind legs.
+In 1917, “Atletico Madrid” stopped imitating “Athletic Bilbao” in everything and got its emblem, which first appeared in Madrid’s symbolism: Arbutus, the strawberry tree, and a bear standing on its hind legs.
 They have symbolized the city since the 13th century and adorn its official coat of arms.
-On the team’s emblem, these elements were depicted at the top in the form of a dark blue triangle with seven white stars.
+On the team’s emblem, these elements were depicted at the top as a dark blue triangle with seven white stars.
 Below were alternating red and white stripes.
 Together, they formed a quadrangular shield with a rounded base.

 1939 – 1941

 When the Civil War in Spain ended, Madrid’s Atletico merged with the newly formed Spanish Air Force football club.
 Thus was born “Atletico Aviacion de Madrid.”
-The logo of the new sports organization was similar to the original Air Force symbol.
-Wings and a propeller symbolized an airplane, and a crown represented royal power.
+The new sports organization’s logo was similar to the original Air Force symbol.
+Wings and propellers symbolized an airplane, and a crown represented royal power.
 The predominant colors became red, gray, and gold.

 1941 – 1942

 In 1941, the team made the first changes to the original Air Force graphic sign.
-Designers placed an element similar to the old Atletico Madrid emblem with a bear and a strawberry tree in the center between the wings.
+Designers placed an element similar to the old Atletico Madrid emblem, featuring a bear and a strawberry tree, centered between the wings.
 Only the lower part of the heraldic shield became pointed, and the blue triangle turned red.
-Compared to the previous emblem, the crown acquired a new, more elegant form.
+The crown acquired a new, more elegant form than the previous emblem.
 The red hexagon, against which the “airplane” was previously depicted, disappeared.

 1942 – 1947